Particle scattering in a sonic analogue of special relativity: Scattering cross sections

 We now have all the general tools we need to calculate the differential and the total cross section in the laboratory frame and in the in-universe observers' reference frame.
 We will start with calculating the transition rate for Hamiltonian Eq.~\eqref{eq:interactinham2}, and the initial and final states in Table~\ref{Table:ParticlesInitialFinal}:

 If we plug in the expressions for the interaction Hamiltonian Eq.~\eqref{eq:interactinham2}, and initial and final states we obtain

-By considering the commutation relations in Table~\ref{Table:ParticlesInitialFinal}, the orthogonality of the particle states, and well known quantum mechanics relations\footnote{For the full derivation see Appendix~\ref{App:CrossSectionDerivation}.}, the transition amplitude can be rewritten as
+By considering the commutation relations in Table~\ref{Table:ParticlesInitialFinal}, the orthogonality of the particle states, and well-known quantum mechanics relations,\footnote{For the full derivation see Appendix.} the transition amplitude can be rewritten as

 Given the expression Eq.~\eqref{Eq:TransitionRate} we can rewrite the transition rate as

 where